dimaisGit/dimaisGit/README.md

 </div>

-The second one requires money, so that's the reason I'm here. </br>
+The latter one requires money, so that's the reason I'm here. </br>
 This is simply the best deal in our cruel capitalist world.